noaione/yuusha-shoukan-ln/sources/v13/chapter3.md

 his face.

 “...Is it just my imagination?
 Given that I’m being brought here...
-I feel that Ein’s statement “included me in this” as if it’s a matter of course?”
+I feel that Ein’s statement included me in this as if it’s a matter of course?”

 [What a coincidence.
 That’s how it sounded to me too.]